 In addition to an abundance of wonderful real estate options and a rich history, Charles Town also has an impressively low crime rate.
 The city is also known for having great air quality, with a score of 16, and wonderful weather with an average summertime temperature of 71 degrees Fahrenheit.
 Students in Charles Town are served by the Jefferson County School District and residents enjoy the city’s close proximity to many other noteworthy communities.
 For example, Charles Town is only 75 miles from Baltimore, Maryland; 60 miles from Washington, D.C.; and 35 minutes from Frederick, Maryland, and Leesburg, Virginia.

-There were 37 homes sold in July 2020.
-The median sales price was $332,500.
-This was an increase of 40%.
+The average price of a home in Charles Town in August 2021 was $358,495.
 Many people are leaving the big cities.
 They are moving to West Virginia and will find a quiet lifestyle.
 Yet, there are plenty of things to do.

 If these are what you’re looking for in your next home, we at ERA Liberty Realty are glad to assist you in your home buying.
 Let’s talk!